-- At Taranaki Base Hospital drop-off parking is available at the entrance nearest to the Tukapa Street entrance, at the main entrance and between the main entrance and the Emergency Department.(old main entrance)
+- At Taranaki Base Hospital drop-off parking is available at the entrance nearest to the Tukapa Street entrance and at the main entrance (see map below)

 Taranaki Base Hospital

-Taranaki Base Hospital has 28 designated parking spaces for people with mobility parking passes are available in key areas within the hospital public parking lots.
-Click here to to view the map (PDF 452 KB)
+Taranaki Base Hospital has designated parking spaces for people with mobility parking passes.
+Look for the dark blue parks on our Parking Map which are available in key areas within the hospital.

 At Taranaki Base Hospital access from the main visitors’ car park is via a ramped walkway which has a gradual gradient, landings and handrails on both sides.